 Common Frauds In Foreclosure

-Foreclosure scammers are well known for preying on innocent homeowners going through foreclosure by appealing to their emotions and offering phony solutions to their problems that may actually harm chances of saving their homes.
-In order to avoid mortgage foreclosure fraud, you need to know what scams to look out for.
-Some common types of fraud in foreclosure include:
+Foreclosure scammers are well known for preying on innocent homeowners going through foreclosure by appealing to their emotions and offering phony solutions to their problems that may actually harm their chances of saving their homes.
+To avoid mortgage foreclosure fraud, you need to know what scams to look out for.

 Equity stripping